hotwired-laravel/turbo-laravel.com/resources/guides/creating-chirps.md

 Since we're redirecting the user to another page and redirects happens in the browser (client side), we'd need a way to store messages across requests.
 Laravel has a feature called [Flash Data](https://laravel.com/docs/session#flash-data) which does exactly that!
 With that, we can safely store a flash message in the user's session, just so we can retrive it from there after the redirect happens in the user's browser.

-Let's update our `store` action in the `ChirpController` to also return a flash message named `status` in the redirect:
+Let's update our `store` action in the `ChirpController` to also return a flash message named `notice` in the redirect:

 ```php filename="app/Http/Controllers/ChirpController.php"
 <?php